rancher/docs/content/rancher/v2.5/en/quick-start-guide/deployment/quickstart-manual-setup/_index.md

 In this task, you can use the versatile **Custom** option.
 This option lets you add _any_ Linux host (cloud-hosted VM, on-prem VM, or bare-metal) to be used in a cluster.

+0. (If you are presented with "Cluster Dashboard", click the "Cluster Manager" button, then from the "local" dropdown, select "Global")

 1. From the **Clusters** page, click **Add Cluster**.

 2. Choose **Existing Nodes**.